sunpy/sunpy/docs/guide/data_types/maps.rst

     >>> mc_array = mc.as_array()   # doctest: +REMOTE_DATA

 Note that an array is returned only if all the maps have the same shape.
-If this is not true, a `ValueError` is returned.
+If this is not true, a `ValueError` is raised.
 If all the maps have nx pixels in the x-direction, and ny pixels in the y-direction, and there are n maps in the MapSequence, the returned `~numpy.ndarray` array has shape (ny, nx, n).
 The data of the first map in the `~sunpy.map.MapSequence` appears in the `~numpy.ndarray` in position ``[:, :, 0]``, the data of second map in position ``[:, :, 1]``, and so on.
 The order of maps in the `~sunpy.map.MapSequence` is reproduced in the returned `~numpy.ndarray`.